AfterWorkTea/mparser/MParserExample/README.md

 public void data(int state, String data)
 ```

-Each element's event provides a state value that corespondents to to element's ID as declared by an MiniXMLAutomaton.
+Each element's event provides a state value that corespondents to element's ID as declared by an MiniXMLAutomaton.
 Therefore a dedicated handler object "knows" the localization and can take adequate actions to handle the data, e.g. pass it to proper Parcel's setters methods.

-For instance, the following will match Parcel setters (please note the ID's as declared above)
+For instance, the following will match Parcel setters (please note the ID's in switch as declared above):

 ``` Java
 @Override